elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main types of errors in JavaScript are Syntax Errors, Runtime Errors, and Logical Errors.
-Syntax Errors occur when there is a mistake in the syntax of the code, preventing it from being parsed.<br />
+Syntax Errors occur when there is a mistake in the syntax of the code, preventing it from being parsed.
+  </div><br/>
+  <div><strong>Technical Response:</strong> In JavaScript, there are several main types of errors that can occur during the execution of a program.
+These errors are represented by different built-in error types, each serving a specific purpose.
+Here are some of the main types of errors in JavaScript:
   </div>

+1. **Error**: The base class for all built-in error types.
+It is commonly used as a generic error type when a more specific error type is not available.

+2. **SyntaxError**: Occurs when there is a syntax error in the code.
+This can happen due to misspelled keywords, unclosed brackets, or other syntax-related issues.

+3. **TypeError**: Indicates that a value is not of the expected type.
+It occurs when an operation or function is performed on a value that is incompatible or undefined.
+For example, trying to call a non-function as a function.

+4. **ReferenceError**: Occurs when an invalid reference is made.
+It happens when trying to access a variable or function that is not defined or out of scope.

+5. **RangeError**: Thrown when a numeric value is not within the valid range.
+For example, trying to create an array with a negative length or calling a function with too many arguments.

+6. **EvalError**: Deprecated in modern JavaScript versions, this error was previously thrown when an error occurred during the evaluation of code in the `eval()` function.

+7. **URIError**: Thrown when there is an error in encoding or decoding a URI component using functions like `encodeURIComponent()` or `decodeURIComponent()`.

+These error types provide valuable information about the nature of the error, such as the error message and, in some cases, the line number where the error occurred.
+By understanding these error types, developers can identify and handle specific errors appropriately, improving the debugging and error-handling process in their JavaScript programs.

   </div>
 </details>